AmericasBarometer Labels Guide

 The preferred method for loading LAPOP Lab datasets is to use the

 package.
-Below, I highlight a key difference between this recommended
+Below, I show a key difference between this recommended

 approach and two alternative methods commonly used by researchers: